himchan-jeong/hmc_mixed_copula/README.md

-# Codes for `Fully and empirical Bayes approaches to estimating copula-based models for bivariate mixed outcomes using Hamiltonian Monte Carlo' paper
+# Codes for `Fully and empirical Bayes approaches to estimating copula-based models for bivariate mixed outcomes using Hamiltonian Monte Carlo'

 Note that supplementary codes are sourced to run the main codes.